jordanmoreira/jordanmoreira.github.io/index.md

 -->

 **Hi, my name is Jordan and i'm an aspiring game developer who has a huge passion for video games since very young.
 I have worked as a .NET web developer for 3 years and now I decided that it is time to chase my dream to work with video games.**
-**Feel welcome to send any questions to my email or simply give me any suggestion, i'll answer you :D**
+**Feel welcome to send any questions to my email or simply give me suggestions, i'll answer you :D**

 **Contact: jordann.chance@gmail.com**
 [My LinkedIn](https://www.linkedin.com/in/jordan-moreira/)